hitchdev/hitchstory/docs/public/approach/screenplay-principle.md

 * It will frequently not be detailed enough to describe the steps needed to reproduce a bug in precise enough detail.

-## Testing implementation rather than behavior
+## Describing implementation rather than behavior

 The other common antipattern which is not adhering to the screenplay pattern is to test implementation rather than behavior, analagous to the screenplay writer who describes what the character thinks